Deakin University

 3. Interview

-Deakin will hold interviews via Skype from early March to late July.
-Additional rounds with be held in August and September, and if the program has not filled, the university will hold interviews in October.
+Deakin will hold interviews via Zoom from March to June.
+Additional rounds with be held in October if the program has not filled.

 Admission Timeline